pkarsy/rcCalibrator/README.md

 > ln -s ~/Projects/rcCalibrator/osccal
 ```

+### How this project can be used

+There are multiple strategies:
+- To find some "good" atmegas and use them on serial applications.
+This of
+course works only if you have a lot of atmegas and only some of them
+need to be calibrated.
+This method has the advantage that no
+modification of existing code is needed.
+If you need 57600 speed this
+method is unreliable however.
+See "Serial communication problems" above.
+In fact
+chips with about -1.5% to -2.5% error (Not 0% !) work the best for 57600bps.
+- To be used with a custom bootloader who sets the OSCCAL register at
+startup.
+I have modified the ATmegaBOOT (used in
+Arduino proMini) to do exactly this.
+It sets the speed at about -2% (Reduces OSCCAL register by 4) of
+the optimal 8Mhz value, to make 57600 upload very reliable because it conpensates the +2.1% error
+(See "Serial communication problems" above) , and just
+before the application code starts, sets the OSCCAL to the optimal
+value for 8Mhz frequency, Although it can easily support 115200bps
+by drifting the speed to +3.5% of the optimal, I
+wanted it to be interchangeable with ProMini 3.3V@8Mhz  so you don't need to
+define/use a custom board in the Arduino build system.
+"Standard is better than
+better"

 ### Running the "osccal" utility standalone.
 Connect the usbasp programmer (with the RTC) to a USB port,
 attach a atmega chip, and run the executable :